Adjustments for students with disability

 • adjustments should allow students with disability to access the tests.
 A student may have access to one or more adjustments in any one test, and these may differ across each of the tests.

-• adjustments should be consistent with support and assistance typically accessed by the student for assessment activities.
+• adjustments should be consistent with support and assistance typically accessed by the student for their in-school assessment activities.
 Adjustments should be closely aligned to the support that the student receives for their day-to-day classroom activities, as outlined in their personalised learning plan and/or NCCD evidence.

 • when providing adjustments, the integrity of the NAPLAN tests should be maintained.
 For example, reading the stimulus material and/or questions to a student during the reading test is not appropriate or permitted, even if this is what happens during a student’s regular lessons.